-Many dogs suffering from separation anxiety become stressed from separation from their pet parents, and anxiety is the result.
-You will find our list of ideas that will have a calming effect on dogs and help them to become happy and normal dog.
+Many dogs suffering from separation anxiety become stressed when separated from their pet parents, resulting in anxiety.
+Our list of ideas includes calming techniques that can help dogs become happy and normal.

 What is Dog Separation Anxiety?

 Separation anxiety is a condition in which a dog experiences extreme anxiety when left alone.
-It is relatively common in dogs, and many develop it at some point in their lives.
+It is relatively common in dogs, and many develop it eventually.
 Separation anxiety can manifest in many ways, including barking, whining, howling, pacing, destructive behaviour, and even attempting to escape.

 Separation anxiety is difficult to cure.
 Think of it like a panic attack in humans, and your dog has over-attached itself to you or a canine companion.
-Dog doesn’t like being left alone, and they suffer from stress and anxiety.
+Dogs don’t like being left alone, and they suffer from stress and anxiety.
 Read on for some tips and advice to help them settle.

 Dogs who have separation anxiety often become agitated when their owners prepare to leave them alone and may try to follow them or become highly anxious when they are crated.